Because You Need to Share a Holistic Insight Into Who You Are

 Now Mary is quite unassuming, and so you’d never really know these things about her, and it would be unusual for it to come up in an interview situation unless, of course, she had it on her CV (which Mary didn’t) and the interviewer is interested in finding out who she really is.
 Then, of course, the interviewer would see Mary’s true potential and would understand why she should be considered as a serious candidate for a role in an organisation or sector different to where she’s come from.

 Mary’s story does have a happy ending.
 Putting her interests and hobbies on her CV opened up a greater range of roles for her.
 She interviewed but was pipped at the post for a role in a charity that provided care for donkeys in developing countries.
-This may bring a smile to your face, but the role of these donkeys is integral to the community, and their owners needed to take better care of them to allow them to work at their best and to be taken care of when they could no longer work.
+This may bring a smile to your face (the visual image of a donkey race), but the role of these donkeys is integral to the community, and their owners needed to take better care of them to allow them to work at their best and to be taken care of when they could no longer work.

 Although Mary was disappointed not to secure the role, the experience gave her the belief that she could transition into a sector that has more meaning for her in line with her values.
 She has since secured a role working for an organisation within the National Heritage.